hthakur1628/art-site/README.md

 # Kunsthaus Canvas Bids

-A sophisticated online art auction platform built with React, featuring real-time bidding, user authentication, and a luxurious user interface designed for art collectors and enthusiasts.
+A sophisticated online art auction platform built with React, featuring real-time bidding, user authentication, and a luxurious user interface designed for art collectors and enthusiasts worldwide.

 ## 🎨 Features